BrightspaceHypermediaComponents/foundation-engine/state/observable/README.md

 - `Link`: fetches the entity and returns the observable
 - `SubEntity`: fetches the entity if needed and returns the observable
-- `SubEntities`: fetches the entities if needed and returns an array of the observed items
-- `SummonAction`: calls `summon` to get the entity
+- `SummonAction`: calls `summon` to get the entity and returns the observable

 Routing can be used to dig as far into the tree as necessary by adding items to the array.

 ### Prime

 The `prime` parameter will fetch the relevant observable when the component first loads and place it in the `StateStore`.
-This is useful for linked entities that are needed when the component loads instead of passing the baton to a sub-component, or to fetch more information on a `subEntity`.
+This is useful for related entities that are needed when the component loads instead of waiting to fetch.

 - `Link`: fetches the entity
 - `SubEntity`: fetches the entity if needed &mdash; some subEntities are only partially fetched when the target loads, thus adding `prime` will perform a full fetch